jayu3773/3D-Models/README.md

 # 3D-Models
-3D models made in MAYA
+Here are some of my 3D models made using Autodesk MAYA.
+Many of them are still incomplete and I'm still working on them.